nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 #### MySQL fulltext table with InnoDB {{since '10.3'}}

 Fulltext tables stored in MySQL/MariaDB now use InnoDB engine instead of MyISAM.
-InnoDB engine is more performant and allow to add foreign constraints on table's properties.
+InnoDB engine is more performant and allows to add foreign constraints on table's properties.
 You can change your current engine by following this [documentation](https://dev.mysql.com/doc/refman/8.0/en/converting-tables-to-innodb.html#innodb-convert-convert)

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-17479](https://jira.nuxeo.com/browse/NXP-17479).